 - Step 3: Process and timing.
 It’s imperative to lay out the risk management process and how risks will be evaluated before you start.
 It’s also key to clarify expectations around the timing and frequency of certain actions.

 - Step 4: Risk evaluation and scoring.
 Once the groundwork has been laid, it’s time to define, score, and prioritize risks using both qualitative and quantitative risk analysis.
-Acceptable risks will be identified; unacceptable risks will be prioritized for remediation based on level of impact.
+Acceptable risks will be identified; unacceptable risks will be prioritized for remediation based on the level of impact.
 Methods and scoring must be determined in advance to ensure consistency.

 - Step 5: Documentation and communication.
 Next, determine how risks will be documented and how your team will communicate during risk evaluation.
-This includes communicating about the risks themselves, treatment, and status.

-How ZenGRC Can Support Your Risk Evaluation Strategy
+How RiskOptics ROAR Can Support Your Risk Evaluation Strategy

-To learn more about how ZenGRC and how it can support your risk evaluation efforts contact us now for your free consultation and demo.
+To learn more aboutROAR and how it can support your risk evaluation efforts, contact us now for your free consultation and demo.